 Application

-This unit describes the skills and knowledge required to use the key principles and practices of the Australian career development framework as established in the Australian Blueprint for Career Development.
+This unit describes the skills and knowledge required to use the key principles and practices of the Australian career development framework as established in the Australian Blueprint for Career Development or its successor.

 This unit applies to individuals working in career development or a career related field.

+Work is performed in known or changing contexts, with responsibility for own functions and outputs.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria